monitus2022/HK_Housing_Crawler/README.md

 ## Disclaimer

 This project is for educational purposes only.
-Ensure compliance with the terms of service of the websites you scrape.
+All data sourced from Hong Kong Property is public and used in accordance with their [Terms of Service](https://www.hkp.com.hk/disclaim.html).